n2ygk/sdrtrunk-wiki/Channels.md

 of the channel editor.
 The **Name/Alias** editor is shown in Figure 1.

 #### Name
-The channel name is the textual value that you specify.
+The channel name is a textual value that you specify.
 This value does not affect decoding.

 #### Alias List
 Choose an alias list name from the drop-down list, or type a new alias list name.
-The values in the list are pulled from the set of [Aliases](Aliases.md) that you already created.
+The values in the list are pulled from any [Aliases](wiki/Aliases.md) that you may have already created.

-If you type a new alias list name for your channel configuration, be sure to use that alias list name for any aliases that you create in the [Aliases](Aliases.md) table.
+If you type a new alias list name for your channel configuration, be sure to use that alias list name for any aliases that you create in the [Aliases](wiki/Aliases.md) table.
 When you start your channel decoding, any aliases with the matching alias list name will be assembled into an alias list for use with the channel.
 If you add new aliases while your channel is currently decoding, they will be automatically